 Figure 9.
-"Englewood South", as identified in the 2014 Master Plan, shaded in black
+"Englewood South", as identified in the 2014 Master Plan, shaded in black growth and community benefits throughout the City.

 The guiding principles, goals, and objectives are re-framed and expanded upon in the 2024 Master Plan based upon the outreach process conducted in the first half of 2024, and changes in conditions, assumptions, and experiences affecting the City's development.